MiniZinc/libminizinc/docs/en/sat.rst

 The cardinality constraint is defined by expanding the input :mzn:`x` to have length a power of 2, and sorting the resulting bits using an odd-even merge sorting network.
-The odd-even merge sorter shown in :mzn:`ex-oesort` works recursively by splitting the input list in 2, sorting each list and merging the two sorted lists.
+The odd-even merge sorter shown in :numref:`ex-oesort` works recursively by splitting the input list in 2, sorting each list and merging the two sorted lists.